eclipse-hono/hono/site/documentation/content/api/command-and-control/index.md

 {{< figure src="send_preconditions.svg" title="Application connecting to the AMQP 1.0 Messaging Network" >}}

-{{% note title="Deprecation" %}}
-Previous versions of Hono required applications to

-* use a sender link with target address `control/${tenant_id}/${device_id}` for sending one-ways commands to a specific device.

-This link address can still be used but support for it will be removed in a future version of Hono!
-Newly built applications should **only** use the tenant scoped link as described above.
-Note that the deprecated link address also **does not** support sending commands to devices connected via a gateway.
-{{% /note %}}

 **Message Format**

 The following table provides an overview of the properties the *Business Application* needs to set on a one-way command message.